open-source-archive/pathmux/README.md

 http related wrapper code stripped off.

 In addition to the original httptreemux logic, it offers one small feature: backtracking.
-This means that when a path matches a path, it is possible to instruct the lookup not to return the found object when other, custom conditions are not met, but continue the lookup by backtracking from the current point in the tree.
+This means that when a path is matched, it is possible to instruct the lookup not to return the found object when other, custom conditions are not met, but continue the lookup by backtracking from the current point in the tree.

 Pathmux is used by Skipper, an extensible HTTP routing server: